gpuweb/WSL/Spec/source/index.rst

     \end{align*}

 .. note::
-    These operations do not need to explicitly modify the control-flow stack, because each iteration of a loop executes an ``if`` statement that does it.
+    These operations do not need to explicitly modify the divergence stack, because each iteration of a loop executes an ``if`` statement that does it.

 Barriers and uniform control flow
 """""""""""""""""""""""""""""""""

 There is no rule in the per-thread semantics for *control barriers*.
-Instead, there is a rule in the global semantics, saying that if all threads are at a control barrier instruction with the same identifier, and their control-flow stacks are identical, then they may all advance atomically, replacing the barrier by an empty block.
+Instead, there is a rule in the global semantics, saying that if all threads are at a control barrier instruction with the same identifier, and their divergence stacks are identical, then they may all advance atomically, replacing the barrier by an empty block.

 Other
 """""